stevenwtlafrance-ship-it/Tesla-Control/README.md

-# Omarchy Tesla Control
+Tesla Control

-An Omarchy bar widget for viewing Tesla battery status and sending vehicle commands through the Tesla Fleet API.
+An bar widget for viewing Tesla battery status and sending vehicle commands through the Tesla Fleet API.

 The repository contains only the widget and backend code.
 Account credentials,